 Tranquilizers, anti-anxiety medicines, and beta-blockers have been shown to be very helpful to some people in feeling more comfortable in potentially anxiety-producing situations.
 However, even if you and a health care provider decide that a certain medication is right for you, it would be smart to practice other stress-relieving techniques to help ensure that pills don't become your only way to relax.

 Regular aerobic activity, a healthy diet, and sufficient sleep make up the first line of defense in reducing overall stress.
 Decreased intake of chemical stressors like caffeine and refined sugars can also help prevent exacerbation of everyday tension that you may carry around like a garter.
 In addition, it may be a good idea to meet with a therapist or counselor to discuss aspects of the wedding and marriage that might be making you anxious.
 A counselor can also teach you behavioral and cognitive techniques to help manage your anxiety.
-Columbia students can make an appointment with Counseling and Psychological Services (CPS) by calling x4-2878.
-If you're not at Columbia, your campus likely has a health services office with counselors on staff, or to see a mental health professional off-campus, you could ask for a counseling referral from your primary health care provider.
+Your campus likely has a health services office with counselors on staff, or to see a mental health professional off-campus, you could ask for a counseling referral from your primary health care provider.

 Since you have about eighteen months until you tie the knot, why not bone-up on some stress- and anxiety-reduction exercises before finding a doctor to write you a prescription?
 Below is a deep-breathing exercise that works wonders to calm the nerves of students, professionals, performers, and of course, the wedding-bound, when faced with sudden and stressful situations.